The Carrie Diaries (TV series)

 The Carrie Diaries is an American teen comedy-drama television series that aired for two seasons on the CW from January 14, 2013, to January 31, 2014.
 It is a prequel to the HBO television series Sex and the City and based on the 2010 book of the same name by Candace Bushnell.

 The first season focuses on Carrie Bradshaw (AnnaSophia Robb) during her junior year of high school in 1984 as she explores life in New York City while interning at a law firm office, and also secretly working at a magazine company, while the second season focuses more on her expanding life in the city as well as the lives of her friends and boyfriend.
+The Carrie Diaries introduced several inconsistencies with Carrie's backstory established on Sex and the City, and is not considered canon to the earlier series nor And Just Like That.

 The pilot was picked up by the CW to a series order of 13 episodes in May 2012.
 Four months into the first season, the network renewed The Carrie Diaries for a second season, which premiered in October 2013.
 In May 2014, the CW canceled the series after two seasons.